gahtan-syarif/dailygitcommands/README.md

 # Daily Git Commands
-Cheatsheet for the git commands that i personally use.
+Cheatsheet for the git commands and configuration that i personally use.
 Feel free to use it as reference.

 ## Setup & Configuration
 - `git config --global user.name "<author-name>"` — set author name for commit metadata